-Even the most peaceful household becomes a battleground of frustration, nagging, and chaos as parents encourage a child to get his or her homework done and prepare for the next school day while the child has interest in doing… almost anything but that.
+Even the most peaceful household becomes a battleground of frustration, nagging, and chaos as parents encourage a child to get his or her homework done while the child has interest in doing… almost anything but that.

 Parents can ignore this problem and let their child figure it out, but most do not.
 They know that homework habits are the prerequisite skills for effective studying and building skills for college.
 Most parents take on the battle each night in order to give their child a brighter future.

 The truth is that many children are not fully equipped with the skills necessary to manage these expectations.
 For various reasons, from diagnosed conditions like Attention Deficit/Hyperactivity Disorder (ADHD) or the child’s unique personality or maturity level, many children struggle with prioritizing their nightly homework responsibilities.

 There are ways parents can help their child develop better time management skills, prioritizing skills, and a deeper connection to expectations, eventually minimizing the homework battles.